 Ukrainian independence became a stimulus for the further development of Ukrainian literary life in the UK, albeit with a change of direction.
 Centre stage was now taken mainly by individuals who had arrived in the UK from the end of the 1980s (some of whom subsequently left the UK), for example: Svitlana Pyrkalo (Zelena Marharyta [Green Margarita, 2000], Ne dumai pro chervone [Don’t Think About Red, 2004]), Volodymyr Oleyko (Zirky i zvuky [Stars and Sounds, collected poems, 1989]), Oleksa Semenchenko (pen name: Rio Kunder), Anna Shevchenko (English-language novels Bequest and The Game ), Lesia Pankiv, Dariia Skliaryk and others.
 Some of the above began their literary careers while they were still in Ukraine, through involvement with literary periodicals or groups.
-A second category includes individuals of Ukrainian descent who grew up in the UK and whose writing is mainly in English: the authors Marina Lewycka (A Short History of Tractors in Ukrainian , Various Pets Alive and Dead ) and Maria Dziedzan (When Sorrows Come ), Andrew Szpuk, the poet Anna Avebury and others.
+A second category includes individuals of Ukrainian descent who grew up in the UK and whose writing is mainly in English: the authors Marina Lewycka (A Short History of Tractors in Ukrainian , Various Pets Alive and Dead ) and Maria Dziedzan (When Sorrows Come and others), Andrew Szpuk, the poet Anna Avebury and others.
 Stephen Komarnyckyj has translated works of Ukrainian literature into English.
 Both of the above-mentioned categories include individuals who have achieved recognition in Ukraine, in the UK or elsewhere, and who continue to write.

 In this period two UK-born former students of the Minor Seminary in Rome, who became priests and subsequently worked outside the UK, also engaged in writing and translation.
 The Rev. Ewhen Nebesniak published Nasha khata (Our House, detective story, 1997) and Smertelne penalti (Deadly Penalty, thriller, 2012).
-He is also the author of a number of books for children, and of a film script on the theme of the 1932-1933 famine (Holodomor) in Soviet Ukraine.
+He is also the author of a number of books for children, and of a film script on the theme of the Holodomor famine of 1932-33 in Soviet Ukraine.
 The Rev. Rafail Turkoniak published translations of the Bible into modern Ukrainian from Ancient Greek (2000) and from Old Church Slavonic (the Ostrih Bible, 2006).
 For the latter, in 2007, he received Ukraine’s National Shevchenko Award.
 In the second half of the 2000s Vera Rich worked on the translation of a collection of 100 poems by Taras Shevchenko, which are being prepared for publication by the AUGB.

 The current scene differs from the pre-Independence situation mainly in that the writers who have arrived from Ukraine in recent years continue to maintain ties with their home country, which did not apply to those who came to the UK immediately after the Second World War.
 The establishment of an independent Ukrainian state has also led to a greater interest in Ukraine among British scholars, including in the field of literature (Rory Finnin, Uilleam Blacker, the study of Ukrainian literature at Cambridge University).
 The Everyman Companion to East European Literature, published in London in 1993, contains a brief history of Ukrainian literature and entries on 22 Ukrainian authors.
-Within the Ukrainian community, especially in larger centres, interest in literature and the literary process is maintained through occasional events organised to celebrate the life and work of eminent literary figures, public meetings with writers, gatherings of a Literary Club at the Ukrainian Institute in London etc, as well as through libraries.
+Within the Ukrainian community, especially in larger centres, interest in literature and the literary process is maintained through occasional events organised to celebrate the life and work of eminent literary figures, public meetings with writers, gatherings of a Literary Club at the Ukrainian Institute London etc, as well as through libraries.
 Since 2008 the Edinburgh branch of the AUGB has held an annual literary dinner in joint celebration of Taras Shevchenko and the Scottish poet Robert Burns.